The 6 best shared calendar apps

 Now that it’s 2022 and a third of remote employees never want to return to office life, choosing the best shared calendar app is non-negotiable.
 The average professional spends 21.5 hours in meetings each week, so scheduling must be a breeze.
 Of course, you may also need a shareable calendar app to use between family members.

 Here’s how to find the best shared calendar app for you and your team.

 What to look for in a shared calendar app

-Shared calendar apps are the best solution.
-They let you see other people’s availability, create meetings accordingly and communicate about those events without manually copying information from one platform to the next.
+Shared calendar apps can make work and collaboration quick and easy.
 No more email threads or text chains to find out if team members are free at a particular time — just click, share, and get back to what you do best.

-There are many shared calendar apps out there and they all claim to make life easier for you and your team.
-Here’s how to tell that an app is going to make good on that promise.
+There are many shared calendar apps out there, and they all claim to make life easier for you and your team.
+Here’s how to tell that an app will make good on that promise.

 Schedule coordination is job number one for your shared calendar app.
 Look for a tool that can handle availability pooling and shared event coordination, ideally with the ability to share documents and links within the app.

 An auto-sync feature makes any collaboration tool better, but it’s even more important for scheduling.
 Look for a tool that syncs updates across your calendars, devices, and team members.
 If you collaborate across time zones, check for automatic time zone detection to save you and your invitees from making mental conversions.

 You and your team likely use various apps, so look for a calendar that integrates with your favorite tools.
 For example, if you host meetings on Zoom, you’ll appreciate an app that auto-generates and updates Zoom meeting details.

 A shared calendar app should help you perform your usual scheduling functions more quickly than you did before.
 When you’re shopping around for shared calendars, look for one with time management features that allow you to: